TITLE 68: PROFESSIONS AND OCCUPATIONS

 k) As set forth in Section 5-50(g) of the Act, the Division, upon request, shall prepare and deliver by mail or electronically to the sponsoring broker a listing of licensees who, according to the Division, are sponsored by that sponsoring broker.
 The sponsoring broker shall notify the Division concerning any inaccuracies in the listing within 5 business days after its receipt.

 l) A notice of renewal shall be sent to all sponsoring brokers, by mail or electronically, for each of the sponsored licensees of a sponsoring broker.

 m) Licensees engaging in licensed activities in the form of a corporation, limited liability company, partnership, limited partnership or limited liability partnership must:

-1) maintain active status/good standing with the appropriate office within the jurisdiction where it is registered or authorized to transact business (i.e., Secretary of State, etc.); and
+1) Remain in active status and good standing in accordance with the requirements of the jurisdiction where it is registered and must be authorized to conduct or transact business; and

-2) notify the Division in writing within 48 hours of any change to its status/registration resulting in the inability to transact business (i.e., dissolved, etc.) in the jurisdiction in which it is registered/was authorized to transact business.
+2) Notify the Division, in a format provided by the Division, within 48 hours of any change to its status/registration resulting in the inability to conduct or transact business in the jurisdiction in which it is registered/was authorized to conduct or transact business; and

 3) Be authorized to conduct or transact business in Illinois.

 (Source: Amended at 45 Ill.
 Reg.
 2851, effective February 23, 2021)